From Circus Paddock to Busy Tourist Street

 By 1904 roller skating was a fashionable pastime again.
-Social gossip in the Wanganui Chronicle on May 16, reported that “many Christchurch girls had become graceful and accomplished rinkers.”
-In fact Mrs Ellen Rhodes, the extremely energetic daughter-in-law of prominent Canterbury Settler, Robert Heaton Rhodes, may well have set the trend, with her ‘skating at home’ event given at the Colosseum that same year.
+Social gossip in the Wanganui Chronicle on May 16th, reported that “many Christchurch girls had become graceful and accomplished rinkers.”
+In fact, Mrs Ellen Rhodes, the extremely energetic daughter-in-law of prominent Canterbury Settler, Robert Heaton Rhodes, may well have set the trend, with her ‘skating at home’ event given at the Colosseum that same year.

 Amusements and competitions began again.
-On Thursday night, May 4th, 1908, a seventeen year old skater called Harry Davis, who worked at a local ironmongers, along with fellow skaters, Willie Murray and Reg Barnett, attempted to lower the mile record, set at 3 minutes 21 seconds.
+On Thursday night, May 4th, 1908, a seventeen-year-old skater called Harry Davis, who worked for a local ironmonger, along with fellow skaters, Willie Murray and Reg Barnett, attempted to lower the mile record, set at 3 minutes 21 seconds.
 “Harry was well known at the rink and could skate from the roof to the floor.”
 9

 The Colosseum Picture Hall